 and expecting a child to lead without a proper example may be difficult.

-a truly happier life, as researched by The Harvard School of Public Health,
+The keys to a truly happier life, as researched by The Harvard School of Public Health, include:

 Emotional Vitality: A sense of Enthusiasm, Hopefulness, Engagement